realdonald1994/Klf_group_Assessment/README.md

 3.The database is configured in the `application.properties` file in the` src \ main \ resources` directory of the project, and the mysql version is 8.0.15. <Strong>Set your own username and password of database!</Strong>

+4.If you don't want to create data by yourself.
+I put the export sql file in the ` src \ main \ resources` directory of the project.
+You can run sql script to import data.

-4.Run the project in IntelliJ IDEA(Other IDE).
+5.Run the project in IntelliJ IDEA(Other IDE).
 To ensure the project runs successfully, you can right-click `pom.xml` and select maven-> reimport and restart the project

-At this point, the server is successfully started, at the same time, visit `http: // localhost: 8085`, you can enter the home page, register your account and start visit.
+6.At this point, the server is successfully started, at the same time, visit `http: // localhost: 8085`, you can enter the home page, register your account and start visit.

 # Technology Stack